D. T. Sheffler

 Leta Sundet

-M.A., Theology and Letters at New Saint Andrews College
+M.A., Theology and Letters, New Saint Andrews College

 Jerry Salyer